lucyw517/mini-projects/README.md

-These are my mini projects for the Coursera course 'Interactive programming in Python'
+These are my mini projects for Coursera "An Introduction to Interactive Programming in Python"